 "I do believe something very magical can happen when you read a good book" J K Rowling.

-This year we will be celebrating World Book Day at Streethouse School on Wednesday the 10th of March 2021.
+This year we celebrated World Book Day at Streethouse School on Wednesday the 10th of March 2021.

-We have taken the decision to celebrate later than the advertised date so that all of our children will be able to enjoy the activities with their peers on their return to school.
-The World Book Day mission statement echoes our own beliefs about reading at Streethouse Primaru School:
+We decided to celebrate later than the advertised date so that all of our children were able to enjoy the activities with their peers on their return to school.
+The World Book Day mission statement echoes our own beliefs about reading at Streethouse Primary School: